The district and council fast facts

 How we operate

 In 2002, following the Local Government Act 2000, the council adopted a Leader and Cabinet style decision making structure.
-The rules governing the way the council operates are set down in the Constitution.
+The rules governing the way the council operates are set down in the our constitution.

 All councillors meet together at full council meetings.
 Here, councillors decide the overall policies, set the budget each year and hold the cabinet and all committees to account.

-- Leader of the Council, Promoting South Lakeland: Councillor Giles Archibald
+- Leader of the Council and Finance Portfolio Holder: Councillor Giles Archibald

 As of May 2013, the council runs a 'commissioning model' of overview and scrutiny, with one main Overview and Scrutiny Committee made up of twelve councillors, and a Performance Sub-Committee which has a membership of six.
 Both committees meet quarterly and there is an additional meeting of the main committee in January of each year to consider the draft Council Budget